Voyager Announces Private Placement

 /NOT FOR DISTRIBUTION TO U.S. NEWSWIRE SERVICES OR FOR RELEASE, PUBLICATION, DISTRIBUTION OR DISSEMINATION DIRECTLY, OR INDIRECTLY, IN WHOLE OR IN PART, IN OR INTO THE UNITED STATES./

 NEW YORK, Feb.
-8, 2021 /CNW/ - Voyager Digital Ltd. (CSE: VYGR) (the "Company" or "Voyager") is pleased to announce that it has entered into an agreement with Stifel GMP to act as Agent pursuant to which it shall act as Agent in connection with a proposed best efforts overnight marketed offering of common shares of the Company (the "Shares") for aggregate gross proceeds to the Company of approximately US$75,000,000 at a price determined in the context of market (the "Treasury Offering").
+9, 2021 /CNW/ - Voyager Digital Ltd. (CSE: VYGR) (the "Company" or "Voyager") is pleased to announce that it has increased the size of the previously announced best efforts private placement with Stifel GMP where the Company shall be offering for sale common shares of the Company (the "Shares") for aggregate proceeds of approximately US$100,000,000 at a price of US$13.10 per Share (equivalent C$17.00 per share) (the "Treasury Offering").

-The Company has an option to increase the size of the Treasury Offering to US$100,000,000 subject to Stifel GMP agreeing to such increase.

 The net proceeds from the Offering will be used for general corporate purposes.

-Contemporaneous with the Treasury Offering certain shareholders of the Company intend to sell approximately US$50,000,000 in Shares (the "Secondary Offering") at the same price as Shares sold in the Treasury Offering, of this amount approximately one-third is being sold by an insider of the Company.
+Contemporaneous with the Treasury Offering certain shareholders of the Company intend to sell approximately up to US$44,000,000 in Shares (the "Secondary Offering") at the same price as Shares sold in the Treasury Offering, of this amount approximately forty percent is being sold by an insider of the Company.

 The Treasury Offering is scheduled to close on or about February 12, 2021 and is subject to certain conditions including, but not limited to, the receipt of all necessary regulatory and other approvals including the approval of the Canadian Securities Exchange.